Estate Administration Overview

 Assets of the estate are generally distributed after payment of administration expenses, funeral expenses, inheritance taxes, and other debts of the decedent according to the will.
 If the decedent didn’t have a will, the decedent’s property will go to the decedent’s relatives (if any) according to Maryland Law.

 Estates are either small or regular estates.
 Small estates are estates that are worth $50,000 or less.
 Regular estates are estates valued at more than $50,000.
 If the only heir is a spouse, small estate status extends up to a value of $100,000.

 Read the Law: Md.
 Code, Estates and Trusts § 5-601

 The personal representative pays the debts of the estate, distributes assets of the estate, reports to the court what he or she did, and closes the estate.
-The court rules for estates administration are found in Title 6 of the Maryland court rules.
+The court rules for estate administration are found in Title 6 of the Maryland Rules.